scrcube/uftdev-aos-web-selenium/README.md

 # Lft4Se
 This project assumes you have followed the LeanFT set up instructions found on https://admhelp.microfocus.com/leanft/en/14.50/HelpCenter/Content/HowTo/Sel_LeanFT4SelT.htm

+**NOTE:** You need to be connected to the internet the first time this is executed so the chromewebdriver gets cached to your .m2 cache

 This sample script uses the LeanFT for Selenium extensions available https://search.maven.org/search?q=a:leanft-selenium-java-sdk
 ```
         <dependency>